Combi vs System vs Regular Boiler (London) | Costs, Pros & What Fits Your Home | ARA Services

 Hot water demand

 One bathroom and normal use?
 A combi can be perfect.
 Two bathrooms with back-to-back showers?
-System boilers start looking attractive fast.
+A system boiler starts looking attractive very quickly.

 Water pressure reality

 Combi performance depends on incoming mains pressure/flow.
-If it’s weak, you’ll feel it every day — especially in top-floor flats.
+If it’s weak, you’ll feel it every day — especially in top-floor flats and older conversions.

-Flats often want to lose cylinders for space.
+Flats often want to lose cylinders to win space.
 Houses sometimes keep a cylinder because it just works for busy households.

-If the system is tired (sludge, uneven rads), we plan cleaning/protection properly.
-It’s not an “extra”, it’s keeping the new boiler alive.
+If the system is tired (sludge, uneven radiators), we plan cleaning/protection properly.
+It’s not “upsell” — it’s how you stop the new boiler living a short, miserable life.

-Three tiny examples we see all the time
+Three tiny London examples we see all the time

-1) Forest Gate conversion flat: one bathroom, decent pressure, boiler in a kitchen cupboard.
+1) Forest Gate / Stratford conversion flat (1 bathroom): decent pressure, boiler in a kitchen cupboard.
 Combi made sense.
-The win wasn’t the brand — it was sizing it properly and setting it up so it didn’t short-cycle all day.
+The win wasn’t the brand — it was correct sizing and setup so it didn’t short-cycle all day.

-2) Family house with busy mornings: two bathrooms, “everyone showers at once” energy.
-System boiler + cylinder kept things calm.
-Nobody wants to be the person who turned the tap and stole the hot water from upstairs.
+2) Family home in Waltham Forest / Redbridge (busy mornings, 2 bathrooms): System boiler + cylinder kept it calm.
+Nobody wants to be the person who “stole” the hot water from upstairs.

-3) Older regular setup: customer wanted a combi because it sounded modern.
-Once we looked at the pressure reality + layout, keeping a stored hot water setup was the better day-to-day experience.
-If you’re stuck on “repair vs replace” right now, this helps: repair vs replace — what usually wins long-term.
+3) Older tank-fed setup in Barking & Dagenham: customer wanted a combi because it sounded modern.
+Once we looked at pressure reality + layout, keeping stored hot water was the better day-to-day experience.
+If you’re stuck on “repair vs replace” right now, this helps: is replacement cheaper than repairing long-term?.

 Want us to pick the right type for your home?

 Call +44 7727 154 746 and tell us: bathrooms, boiler location, and whether you’ve got a cylinder.
-If you’re stuck near Forest Gate station with no hot water, say that first — we’ll be straight about timings.
+If you’re stuck in a cold flat and you’ve got no hot water, say that first — we’ll be straight about timings.

 Call — quick recommendation

-Prefer messages? send photos for a quick recommendation (boiler + controls + any cylinder/tank + a shot of the flue exit area).
+Prefer messages?
+Send photos for a fast recommendation (boiler + controls + any cylinder/tank + a shot of the flue exit area).

 Cost reality (without turning this into a spreadsheet)

 Boiler type affects installed cost mainly because it changes what else is involved: cylinder work, pipework changes, controls, space, and time.
-If you’re specifically researching “fitted” pricing, start here: what ‘boiler fitted cost’ actually includes.
+For proper ranges and what drives them, start here: new boiler cost & installation (London).

 System / regular installed costs